sniper0110/Turtlebot_arm/README.md

 ___
 # Problems encountered
 During the course of this project, we encountred many problems :
-  1. The calibration was perfect in the beginning, but after a few weeks and when we decided to change the setup and move the kinect to allow a better view of the workspace, the calibration started becoming harder to align the virtual robot and the real one.
+  1. The calibration was perfect in the beginning, but after a few weeks and when we decided to change the setup and move the kinect to allow a better view of the workspace, the calibration started becoming harder and it became difficult to align the virtual robot with the real one.
 To overcome this problem, we changed the setup a few times by changing how the arm was positioned on the table and also by moving the Kinect, in the end we were able to make it work.
   2. The detection (before we changed it) was meant to work on the table only.
 For our case, we needed to detect the cube on top of the turtlebot, the top of the robot was a little higher than the table, so the pre-existing detection code did not work; that's why we modified the code to work with our setup and it performed very nicely.

 ___
 # Suggested improvements
 There are many improvements that could be made to this project such as :
-  * Detecting a cube of any color.
+  * Detecting a cube of any color : Our code only works with green cubes, so it would be a good improvement if the program could detect cubes of any color.
   * The camera calibration could also be improved.
 Currently, variations in surrounding lightings affect the object detection.
-Using an additional lighting source will minimize the lighting issue that come from shadows which consequently will make the detection part easier.
+Using an additional lighting source will minimize the lighting issue that come from shadows which will consequently make the detection part easier.

 ___
 # Conclusion
 In this project, we were able to implement a working version of a scenario where the **turtlebot arm** will wait for a message coming from a **turtlebot** then a process of detection will be launched where the **Kinect** will detect the presence of a **green** cube, after this the **robotic arm** will pick the cube and place it on top of the table in a position that is hardcoded.
-We faced some difficulties throught the duration of the project, but we were able to successfully overcome them.
+We faced some difficulties throughout the duration of the project, but we were able to successfully overcome them.
 ___
 # References
 [ROS official website](http://www.ros.org/)